Radiation-Hydrodynamics Effects in an Inhomogeneous Medium

 Matter interactions are important in our simulations.
 They drive outflows that both heat the material, altering the energy distribution of the radiation, and inject clump material into the ambient medium.
 The physics behind these outflows can be understood through pressure and energetic constraints.
 Radiation heats the clumps, striving to achieve temperature equilibrium.
 But, as soon as the pressure in the clump exceeds the radiation dominated gas, it will expand.
 The pressure in the clump/flow region can be approximated by a combination of ideal gas and radiation pressure:

-where $P_{\rm clump/flow}$, $\rho_{\rm clump/flow}$ and $T_{\rm clump/flow}$ are the pressure, density and temperature of the clump or flow region, $\langle A \rangle$ is the average atomic weight of the material, $R=8.31 \times 10^7 {\rm erg \, K^{-1} mol^{-1}}$ is the universal gas constant, and $a_{\rm rad}=7.567 \times 10^{-15} {\rm \, erg \, cm^{-3} \, K^{-4}}$ is the radiation constant.
+where $P_{\rm clump/flow}$, $T_{\rm clump/flow}$ and $n_{\rm clump/flow}$ are the pressure, temperature and number density of the clump or flow region, where the number density is given by the density ($\rho_{\rm clump/flow}$) divided by the average atomic weight of the material ($\langle A \rangle$), $R=8.31 \times 10^7 {\rm erg \, K^{-1} mol^{-1}}$ is the universal gas constant, and $a_{\rm rad}=7.567 \times 10^{-15} {\rm \, erg \, cm^{-3} \, K^{-4}}$ is the radiation constant.
 Figure~\ref{fig:eqpress} shows the clump temperature versus the flow-region temperature when the pressure in the clump equals that of the flow region.
 The lines in this plot denote pressure equilibrium at the two temperatures on the x and y axes.
-We have set up rough conditions for our experiment where $\rho_{\rm clump/flow}/\langle A \rangle = 0.01$ and we vary the clump value up to 30 times higher.
+We have set up rough conditions for our experiment where the number density, $n_{clump/flow}$, $= 0.01$ and we vary the clump value up to 30 times higher.
 At these densities, ideal gas pressure dominates the radiation pressure at the temperatures in the experiment.
 As the clump is heated, its pressure will exceed that of the flow region and it will expand, blowing a wind into the flow region.

 If the radiation pressure dominates (at roughly 1--3\,keV for these conditions), the blow-off is likely to be minimal.
 For many astrophysical applications, the density of the material is lower and the temperature at which radiation dominates will also be lower.
 The critical temperature ($T_{\rm crit}$) can be estimated by assuming that radiation pressure dominates the flow region and determining the temperature in an ideal gas to match that pressure, i.e.